 Filing a report with the UT Arlington Police Department will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will ensure that a victim of sexual assault receives the necessary medical treatment and tests at no expense to the victim; provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical/legal exam); and assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 For detailed information about sexual offense prevention and response, including the official University policies and procedures, visit uta.edu/rvsp.
-To read UT Arlington’s Sexual Assault Policy, refer to the Handbook of Operating Procedures, which can be found online at uta.edu/policy.

 In general, it is important for all members of the University community to be aware of their surroundings and respond to their instincts.
 Students, staff, and faculty areencouraged to be positive bystanders in their community, know their resources, seek help, and intervene when appropriate.
 Members of the community are also encouraged to report concerning behavior, including the risks associated with drug and alcohol use.
 Comprehensive educational programs aimed at prevention and awareness of acquaintance rape, sexual violence and misconduct, and other offenses are offered by the Relationship Violence and Sexual Assault Prevention (RVSP) program.
 These programs include the Clothesline Project, the Red Flag Campaign, Purple Ribbon Day, and Blue Ribbon Day.
 If you are a student, faculty, or staff member in need of a program, resources, or information for your class or organization, contact the RVSP coordinator at 817-272-9250.

 The UT Arlington Police Department presents the Rape Aggression and Defense (R.A.D.) program free of charge to current students, faculty, and staff.
-The course is taught by a certified R.A.D. instructor within the Police Department and will provide each student with a workbook/reference manual.
+The course is taught by certified R.A.D. instructors within the Police Department and will provide each student with a workbook/reference manual.
 This manual outlines the entire R.A.D. physical defense system for reference and continuous personal growth.
 The program is designed to help women overcome the effects of sexual violence by teaching assertiveness, awareness, risk reduction, avoidance, and physical defense options and strategies.